create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 *vrmlSyntax* is a UTF-8 string containing the definition of an X3D node.

+This constructor is only available inside Script nodes.
 If the specification version is greater than 2.0, SFNode will throw an error when instantiated directly, use [X3DExecutionContext.createNode](scene-services#sfnode-createnode-string-typename) or [X3DExecutionContext.createProto](scene-services#sfnode-createproto-string-protoname) instead.

 ### Properties